-Grades are issued at the end of each semester and are available on the student portal, Orbund.
+Grades are issued at the end of each semester and are mailed to each student.
 A student may elect to receive a letter grade or a Pass/Fail (P/F).
 Students who have chosen Pass/Fail (P/F) grades may petition for letter grades within two years of taking the course.
 After two years, grades cannot be changed.
 Note: Students enrolled through UST must take all classes for letter grades and may not select the Pass/Fail option.